mdeverdelhan/ACR122U-reader-writer/README.md

 # ACR122U-reader-writer

-Here is a simple tool to read/write Mifare RFID tags with an ACR122U device.
+Here is a simple Java program to read/write Mifare RFID tags with an ACR122U device.

 ### Features